microsoft/metered-billing-accelerator/src/README.md

 }
 ```

-Counting the consumption: In the above example, you can see 5 dimensions in different states for the given sample customer:
+**Counting the consumption**: In the above example, you can see 5 dimensions in different states for the given sample customer:

 - The `messagecharge` meter has an `"included":{"monthly":1000,"annually":10000,...}` value, which indicates that there has not been any consumption in this dimension, as it's the same values as were included in the plan.
-- The `cpucharge` meter has a value of `"included":{"monthly":892, "annually":10000,...}"`, which indicates that 108 units have already been consumed (in the current month), as the `monthly` value went down from 1000 to 892.
+- The `cpucharge` meter has a value of `"included":{"monthly":892, "annually":10000,...}"`, which indicates that 108 units have already been consumed (in the current month), i.e. `monthly` included remaining value went down from 1000 to 892.
 The included monthly credits are first consumed, before 'touching' annual included quantities.
-- The `datasourcecharge` meter with the `"included":{ "annually": 9213, ...}` value shows that all included quantity *for the current month* has been eaten up, and for the current billing year, 9213 units are still left over.
+- The `datasourcecharge` meter with the `"included":{ "annually": 9213, ...}` value shows that all included quantity *for the current month* has been eaten up, and for the remainder of the current billing year, 9213 units are still left over.
+  - This snapshot is from 22nd of December.
+Given that the subscription was purchased on the 14th of December, and the renewal interval is `Monthly`, the `included/monthly` will be re-filled to `1000` on the 14th of January (leaving the remaining `annually` where it was).

 - The `nodecharge` and `objectcharge` meters completely depleted the included quantity for both the current month and year, and are now in the overage (for the current hour!!!), i.e. having values of `"consumed":{"consumedQuantity":11018.8, ...}` and `"consumed":{"consumedQuantity":118,...}` respectively.

 For the `nodecharge` meter, you can also see that the `usageToBeReported` array contains an object `{ "planId":"free_monthly_yearly", "dimension":"nodecharge","resourceId":"fdc778a6-1281-40e4-cade-4a5fc11f5440","quantity":5.0,"effectiveStartTime":"2021-12-22T09:00:00Z"}`, indicating that the usage emitter must report a `free_monthly_yearly/nodecharge = 5.0` consumption for the 09:00-10:00 time window on December 12th, 2021.